sql-formatter-org/sql-formatter/docs/identifierCase.md

-# identifierCase
+# identifierCase (experimental)

-Converts identifiers to upper or lowercase.
+Converts identifiers to upper- or lowercase.
+Only unquoted identifiers are converted.

-Note: An identifier is a name of a SQL object.
-There are two types of SQL identifiers: ordinary identifiers and quoted identifiers.
-Only ordinary identifiers are subject to be converted.
+This option doesn't yet support all types of identifiers:

+- prefixed variables like `@my_var` are not converted.
+- parameter placeholders like `:param` are not converted.
+- function names like `count(*)` are not converted (this are currently governed by `keywordCase` option instead.)

 ## Options